-6.83 ProcessStatus
+6.86 ProcessStatus

 Process execution statuses.

 Undefined Process is in an undefined state.

 Starting Process is being started.

 Started Process has been started.

 Paused Process has been paused.

 Terminating Process is being terminated.

 TerminatedNormally Process terminated normally.

+TerminatedSignal Process terminated via signal.

 TerminatedAbnormally Process terminated abnormally.

 TimedOutKilled Process timed out and was killed.

 TimedOutAbnormally Process timed out and was not killed successfully.

 Down Service/OS is stopping, process was killed.

 Error Something went wrong.

-6.84 ProcessWaitForFlag
+6.87 ProcessWaitForFlag

 Process waiting flags.
-Multiple flags can be combined.

 None No waiting flags specified.
 Do not use this.
 Start Wait for the process being started.
 Terminate Wait for the process being terminated.
 Stdln Wait for stdin becoming available.
 StdOut Wait for data becoming available on stdout.
 StdErr Wait for data becoming available on stderr.

-6.85 ProcessWaitResult
+6.88 ProcessWaitResult